Kalash people: Deities

 There also is a general pattern of belief in mountain fairies Suchi (súči), who help in hunting and killing enemies, and the Varōti (called vātaputrī in Sanskrit), their violent male partners of Suchi, reflecting the later Vedic (and typical medieval Kashmiri) distinction between Apsaras and Gandharva.
 They live in the high mountains, such as Mount Kailash like Tirich Mir, but in late autumn they descend to the mountain meadows.
 The Jach (j.ac.) are a separate category of female spirits of the soil or of special places, fields, and mountain pastures.

-In line with Ancient Hinduism, the Kalasha people believe in one God (known as Brahman in both the pre and post-Vedic periods) with reverence to minor 'gods' (Deva) or more aptly known as celestial beings.
+The Kalasha people believe in one God (Dezao) with reverence to minor 'gods' (Maloths) or more aptly known as celestial beings.
 They also use some Arabic and Persian words to refer to God.